 UCT is very proud of the Jammie Shuttle service, which serves all the UCT campuses and residences, and offers a large number of students and staff free, easy transport to and from the university.

 A 2015 student project survey found that 38% of journeys were taken using this service (against 3% using other buses, 1% using taxis, 1% using bicycles, 12% walking, 1% using mountain bikes, 4% using the train and 40% using cars).

-It is difficult linking the upper campus with the lower campuses due to the very steep roads.
-Linking with the widespread campuses is also a problem due to the distance and dangerous roads.
-This might explain why the student survey revealed that only 1% of the UCT population cycle to and around campus.
+The cycle infrastructure project was implemented initially on upper campus in 2013 – this included signage, bike racks and road markings.
+It has proved difficult linking the upper campus with the lower campuses due to the very steep, dangerous roads, and the long distances.
+This explains why the student survey revealed that only 1% of the UCT population cycle to and around campus.

 In 2014 a bicycle rental scheme called Jammie Bike was launched with the purchase of 200 bicycles.
 However, only a few bicycles were leased.
 A new rental model was designed and introduced by the Green Campus Initiative (GCI) in April/May 2017.

 In 2009 UCT Ridelink was introduced, which is a web-based car-pooling system.
 It aims to share fuel costs, reduce carbon emissions, and make parking on upper campus easier.

 The university is situated in of area of significant biodiversity, and is also home to a heritage-protected treed area on lower campus.
 Biodiversity is considered a priority in the UCT Green Campus Action Plan.